A “Prayer of Saint Ephrem the Syrian (306-373)”: actually an excerpt from Ephraem Graecus, CPG 4085

 Origins of De fine mundi

 Before we look at the specific passage that concerns the Rapture, in chapter 2, we ought to establish something more about the text.
-This is not an original composition.
+Our text is not an original composition, but uses material from other ancient texts, which are therefore relevant.

 C. P. Caspari (p.445) has identified no fewer than 8 works from Ephraem Graecus or Ephraem Latinus where the wording seems very close to that in De fine mundi.
 These were printed in the 18th century by J.S.Assemani in three volumes.[5]
-Let me give the page numbers and the conventional Latin titles for each:
+Let me give the page numbers and the conventional Latin titles for each, together with the reference in the CPG, the Clavis Patrum Graecorum, the index of early Christian texts in Greek:

 1. Vol. 1, p.294-99 – Beatitudine alia, capita XX. (= CPG 3935.2)